mastodon-studios/git-tutorial/README.md

 Then pull: `git pull origin main` (Replace main with your branch name if you're on another branch)

-b.
-Create a New Branch (for any new feature)
+2. Create a New Branch (for any new feature)

 NEVER work directly on main and always create a branch: `git checkout -b <your-branch-name>`